 Hello!
-I'm Wendy and I retired in 2010 from a 35 year County government employment, the last 25 years spent as the Retirement Manager.
+I'm Wendy and I retired in 2010 from 35 years with County government, the last 25 years as the Retirement Manager.

 Retirement is my passion... and I knew I wanted to continue to help retirees post-retirement, thus this website!